ForgeXsLice/gg-sandjob/README.md

 - PolyZone

 ## Installation
-1. Place the 'sandglass' folder in your server's resources directory or in a [gg] map.
+1. Place the 'gg-sandjob' folder in your server's resources directory or in a [gg] map.
 2. Add `ensure sandglass` or `ensure [gg]` to your server.cfg
 3. Add the following items to your ox_inventory/data/items.lua:
 4. Search or create your own item images!